rexposadas/art/README.md

 # Features not implemented but planned

-1. Each image is created with an associated config file.
+[ ] Each image is created with an associated config file.
 This config file shows what parameters were used when that image was generated.
 This is helpful if you want to recreate a similar image. (not implemented)

+[ ] A flag to indicate the output directory.

+[ ] Each run of the CLI should, by default, output a subdirectory indicating the date and time of the run.

+[ ] Use Toml files instead of JSON files for config.
+TOML files are easier to read and are more concise.